jhpyle/docassemble/_docs/development.md

 certain areas of software development may not not be ideal for the "guided interview developer" role.
 As the saying goes, "if the only tool you have is a hammer, everything looks like a nail."
-Front-end developers tend want to write complicated CSS and JavaScript.
+Front-end developers tend to want to write complicated CSS and JavaScript.
 Developers with experience on other platforms will tend to spend time thinking about integrating the guided interview platform with their favorite platform, rather than working within the guided interview